- This event has passed.

 Research continues to emphasize how important the first five years of a child’s life are for brain development.
 Active music-making can be an easy and enjoyable way for educators who work with infants, toddlers, and preschoolers to support the development of important structural changes, neurological processes, and skills during this very active time of brain development.

-In this edWebinar, Dr. Lili M. Levinowitz will share some recent research in the fields of music and brain development, review key concepts, and show attendees new music activities and techniques that can be used to naturally support young children’s brain development—all while having fun!
-Attendees will come away with a deeper understanding of music’s impact on the developing brain and how they can strengthen this impact through specific musical interactions.
-This edWebinar will benefit educators working with toddlers, preschoolers, and kindergarteners.
+In this edWebinar, Dr. Lili M. Levinowitz shares some recent research in the fields of music and brain development, review key concepts, and show attendees new music activities and techniques that can be used to naturally support young children’s brain development—all while having fun!
+Come away with a deeper understanding of music’s impact on the developing brain and how they can strengthen this impact through specific musical interactions.
+This recorded edWebinar will benefit educators working with toddlers, preschoolers, and kindergarteners.

 About the Presenter

 Lili M. Levinowitz, Ph.D., is Professor of Music Education at Rowan University.
 She is the coauthor of the early childhood music and movement program Music Together and Director of Research Music Together Worldwide.
 Lili is considered a national authority on early childhood music and is actively involved in teaching very young children as well as graduate students.
 Her articles appear frequently in professional journals and popular magazines.
 She received her M.M. and Ph.D. from Temple University; her B.M. from Westminster Choir College.

 Join the Music in Early Learning community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, view past edWebinars, take a quiz to receive a CE certificate for a past edWebinar, and access free resources.